Super Bowl LI halftime show: Synopsis

-The halftime show began on the roof of NRG Stadium.
+The halftime show began with a prerecorded segment on the roof of NRG Stadium.
 Lady Gaga started singing "God Bless America" (1939) as drones swarm behind her emitting red, white and blue color.
 She then sang Woody Guthrie's "This Land Is Your Land" (1945), followed by the ending of the Pledge of Allegiance: "One nation under God, indivisible, with liberty and justice for all."
 Gaga then dove from the rooftop as the drones behind her formed the design of the US flag.
-She came down and stood on a tall pillar across the stage as a montage of some of her songs such as "Just Dance" (2008), "Love Game" (2008), and "Paparazzi" (2008) playing in the background.
-Then she sang one line from "The Edge of Glory" (2011) before abruptly switching to "Poker Face" (2008), as fireworks lit up behind her.
+She came down from the roof to begin the show proper and stood on a tall pillar across the stage as a montage of her songs "Dance In the Dark" (2009), "Just Dance" (2008), "LoveGame" (2008), and "Paparazzi" (2008) played in the background.
+She then sang a line from "The Edge of Glory" (2011) before abruptly switching to "Poker Face" (2008), as fireworks lit up behind her.
 After the first verse and chorus, Gaga, attached to a harness, bounced from the pillar to the main stage.
 Her dancers joined her as she sang "Born This Way" (2011), which included the track's intermediate spoken verse.

-As the performance ended, Gaga headed towards one corner of the stage inside a star-shaped structure and sang "Telephone" (2009) while holding her characteristic "Disco Stick" prop.
-A dancer carried her to the main stage where she held a keytar and performed "Just Dance" (2008).
-The singer moved from the stage to the ground as the song ended.
-She reached a podium with a piano and began singing "Million Reasons" (2016); the audience present on the field drifted off in different directions holding light sticks.
-Continuing the song, she came down from the podium and hugged members of the audience.
-For the finale of "Bad Romance" (2009), a team of white-clad dancers strutted across the main stage.
-Gaga joined them wearing a football inspired costume and performed the track.
-As fireworks erupted heralding the end of the show, Gaga reached the edge of the stage, shouted "Super Bowl 51", dropped her microphone, and jumped off the stage catching a football.
+As the song ended, Gaga headed towards a star-shaped structure on another corner of the stage before singing "Telephone" (2009), while holding her characteristic "Disco Stick" prop.
+A dancer carried her back to center stage where she performed "Just Dance" (2008) with a keytar.
+The singer moved from the stage to the ground as the song ended before moving to a podium with a piano.
+She began singing "Million Reasons" (2016) as the audience on the field synchronously waved LED batons.
+Continuing the song, she came down from the podium and embraced a fan in the audience.
+For the finale of "Bad Romance" (2009), a team of white-clad dancers strutted across the main stage as Gaga disappeared into the crowd for a quick-change.
+She finally ran back onto the stage wearing a white football-inspired costume as they performed the track's choreography accompanied by flamethrowers.
+After performing the song's bridge and last chorus on a raised platform, Gaga was carried to the edge of the stage by her dancers.
+As the song concluded, fireworks erupted before Gaga said "Super Bowl LI!", did a microphone drop and then jumped off the stage while catching a football covered with diamonds.